braidenhxyz/ObjectionAssets/README.md

 # Characters

-Use the Share Code to install the pre-assembled characters into your objection.lol VSC and Note7 assets are provided and maide by https://github.com/RGBProductions over at https://gitcat.catsanctuary.top/RGBProductions
+Use the Share Code to install the pre-assembled characters into your objection.lol VSC and Note7 assets are provided and made by https://github.com/RGBProductions over at https://gitcat.catsanctuary.top/RGBProductions

 |  Share Code | Name | Position |
 |  :-: | :-: | :-: |